trebeljahr/trebeljahr.com/_posts/on-the-beauty-of-living.md

   url: "/assets/blog/fkj-salar-de-uyuni-cercle.jpg"
 ---

 I am sitting alone in my room.
 It is dark outside and my speakers play some soft and mellow music.
 FKJ, beautiful piano, with some techno mixed into it.
-The video is from one of my favorite performances, where FKJ plays in front of no audience, in the middle of nowhere.
-Nowhere in this case is the Salar de Uyuni - a large flooded salt flat in Bolivia.
+The video is from one of my favorite performances, where FKJ plays in the middle of the Salar de Uyuni - a large flooded salt flat in Bolivia.

 The sun sets in the background while he is playing.
-And a clear body of water stretches beyond the horizon and mirrors the sky.
+A clear body of water stretches beyond the horizon and mirrors the sky.
 Music and scene are wonderful.
-They match each and complement each other.
+They match and complement each other.

 One day I want to go to that salt flat, but I wonder when that will happen.
 Because currently I am sitting in my room, my mind wandering, enjoying a warm cup of tea.
 It is late at night.